Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 </details>

 # Squid denies icp connections
-  - icp connections are bad bc icp is two rlly weird creeps
+  - icp connections are something we do not want happening, so these two answers are once again, what need to be changed (the wrong answers)

  <details>
     <summary>Answer:</summary>